yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 ![IOTA Hub architecture](../iota_hub.png)

-To get started with Hub, do the following:
+To get started with Hub, complete the following tasks in order.

-1. Install the dependencies
-2. Build the signing server
-3. Generate SSL certificates
-3. Run the signing server
-4. Connect Hub to the signing server

 ## Install the dependencies